How Much Does a Gardener Cost?

 Additional Garden Maintenance Costs

-There may be some additional costs involved with garden maintenance, particularly on larger or more challenging jobs.
+There can often be additional costs with garden maintenance, particularly on larger or more challenging jobs, that aren't generally included in a gardening services price list.

 What is the usual cost for a gardener to re-turf a lawn?
 I am considering getting my lawns re-turfed soon (front is 3m x 3.5m and back is 3.7m x 5.5m).